manymoments/manymoments.github.io/_posts/2022-03-12-dfinity-synchrony.md

 <figcaption align = "center"><b>Figure 3: View of iteration-$k$ when the leader is Byzantine and proposes multiple blocks.
 Some edges have been omitted for clarity.</b></figcaption>
 </figure>

 In this case, multiple blocks get certified and all honest parties move on to the next iteration.
 Here we can see why certification does not imply a commit.
-Certification here merely ensures "progress".
+Certification here merely ensures "some progress" such that one of these committed blocks is eventually committed.

 A slightly different scenario where this can happen is when a Byzantine leader initially does not propose anything but waits for an honest vote on an honest replica's proposal and then sends a different proposal.
 Since honest parties vote for all lower-ranked blocks, multiple blocks will be certified.